frederic-perez/AmE-dictionary/data/idioms.md

 __my lucky star__
 __my spidey-sense is tingling__
 __my, my__ _interjection_ An expression of surprise, incredulity, or pleasure.
+__nab__ :two: To catch and arrest someone.
+Often used in passive constructions.
 __nah__
 __nail in (someone’s or something’s) coffin__ :two::hammer:
 __naked eye__ _With the naked eye._